-- 1. Agree to call tenders for the full scope of works as outlined in the Confidential Attachment for the redevelopment of Cattrall Park, Karratha, - 2.
+- 1. Agree to call tenders the full scope of works as outlined in Option 4 of the Confidential Attachment, including lighting and a playground for the redevelopment of Cattrall Park, Karratha, - 2.
 Agree to implement the procurement of the Cattrall Park Redevelopment utilising Australian Standards 4000-1997 General Conditions of Contract and the appropriate form of agreement, - 3.
-Appoint the Director of Infrastructure Services and Councillors and as members of the Project Tender Evaluation Panel.
+Appoint the Director of Infrastructure Services and Councillors Lewis and Lally as members of the Project Tender Evaluation Panel.